Algae: Pollution control and bioremediation

 Agricultural Research Service scientists found that 60–90% of nitrogen runoff and 70–100% of phosphorus runoff can be captured from manure effluents using a horizontal algae scrubber, also called an algal turf scrubber (ATS).
-Scientists developed the ATS, which consists of shallow, 100-foot raceways of nylon netting where algae colonies can form, and studied its efficacy for three years.
+Scientists developed the ATS, which consists of shallow, 100 ft raceways of nylon netting where algae colonies can form, and studied its efficacy for three years.
 They found that algae can readily be used to reduce the nutrient runoff from agricultural fields and increase the quality of water flowing into rivers, streams, and oceans.
 Researchers collected and dried the nutrient-rich algae from the ATS and studied its potential as an organic fertilizer.
 They found that cucumber and corn seedlings grew just as well using ATS organic fertilizer as they did with commercial fertilizers.
 Algae scrubbers, using bubbling upflow or vertical waterfall versions, are now also being used to filter aquaria and ponds.

 The alga Stichococcus bacillaris has been seen to colonize silicone resins used at archaeological sites; biodegrading the synthetic substance.